MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/debug-plugin.md

 ---
-title: "Debug a plug-In (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Debug a plug-In (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Learn about debuggin a plug-in by logging and tracing."
 keywords: ""
 ms.date: 01/19/2018